BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Animations.md

 Like `beginAnimation`, this function returns an animatable but this time with its `weight` property set to a value.

 You can also set the `weight` value of any Animatable at any time to switch to a weighted mode.
 This value has to be between 0 and 1.
-You can aslo set it to -1 to turn the weight mode off.
+In a same way, you can set it to -1 to turn the weight mode off.

 A complete demo can be find here: https://www.babylonjs-playground.com/#IQN716#2